ron2015schmitt/Mathematiques/README.md

   * C++
   * Java
   * JavaScript/TypeScript
-* interoperability with other languages, frameworks, and run-times
+* interoperability with other languages, frameworks, and run-times via LLVM

-**Reliable and Conncurrent**
+**Reliable and Concurrent**
 * drawing influence and features from [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)

 **Core Math Types Defined and built into language**